datenschuft/SMA-EM/README.md

 mcastgrp=239.12.255.254
 mcastport=9522

-#each feature/plugin has its own section
+# each feature/plugin has its own section
-#called FEATURE-[featurename]
+# called FEATURE-[featurename]
+# the feature section is required if a feature is listed in [SMA-EM]features

 [FEATURE-simplefswriter]
 # list serials simplefswriter notice